Research

 How teams end up hearing what they expected

 In one project, were confident they already knew where the issues were. was brought in to confirm it, and unsurprisingly, it did.
 The were structured around what the team expected to see, and the findings aligned neatly with that.
-It created a sense of progress, but the underlying problems remained because nothing new had actually been uncovered.
+It created a sense of progress, but the underlying problems remained because nothing new had been uncovered.

-In another, users were asked to walk through a that had already been heavily shaped by internal thinking.
-The focused on surface-level , because that’s what was visible.
-The deeper issues, around how the journey was structured and what users were actually trying to achieve, weren’t explored at all.
+In another, users were asked to walk through a journey that had already been heavily shaped by internal thinking. focused on surface-level because that's what was visible.
+The deeper issues — around how the journey was structured and what users were actually trying to achieve — weren't explored at all.
+If you go into looking for confirmation, you'll find it.

 What research is actually for

-Less focus on proving a , more focus on exploring how people think, what they expect, and where the experience doesn’t align with that.
-It means asking questions that don’t to comfortable answers, and being willing to challenge assumptions that have already been made.
+The value of isn't in hearing users say what you expect them to say.
+It's in understanding what you didn't see coming.
+That usually requires less focus on proving a and more focus on exploring how people think, what they expect, and where the experience doesn't align with that.
+It means asking questions that don't to comfortable answers, and being willing to challenge assumptions that have already been made.

 Key takeaway